sleconf/sleconf-www/2016/InstructionsForAuthors.md

 #### Submission Site

-Please take a moment to read the instructions below before using the [submission site](TODO).
+Please take a moment to read the instructions below before using the submission site [https://sle16.hotcrp.com/](https://sle16.hotcrp.com/).
 Note that camera ready versions will be collected by Conference Publishing Consulting.

 #### Concurrent Submissions